 - 1) Contractor will be required to report in its annual application for certification specific information regarding the number of Enrollees who have accessed consumer information or have participated in a shared decision-making process prior to reaching an agreement on a treatment plan.
-For example, Contractor may adopt shared-decision-making practices for preference-sensitive conditions, including breast cancer, prostate cancer, and knee and hip replacements, that feature patient-decision-making aids in addition to physician opinions and present trade-offs regarding quality or length of life. - 2) Contractor will be required to report in its annual application for certification the percentage of Enrollees with identified health conditions above who received information that allowed the Enrollee to share in the decision-making process prior to agreeing to a treatment plan. - Contractor will be required to report in its annual application for certification participation in these programs and their results, including clinical, patient experience and costs impacts.

-4) These reports will be used for negotiation and evaluation purposes regarding any extension of this Agreement and the recertification process for subsequent years.
+For example, Contractor may adopt shared-decision-making practices for preference-sensitive conditions, including breast cancer, prostate cancer, and knee and hip replacements, that feature patient-decision-making aids in addition to physician opinions and present trade-offs regarding quality or length of life. - 2) Contractor will be required to report in its annual application for certification the percentage of Enrollees with identified health conditions above who received information that allowed the Enrollee to share in the decision-making process prior to agreeing to a treatment plan. - Contractor will be required to report in its annual application for certification participation in these programs and their results, including clinical, patient experience and costs impacts. - 4) These reports will be used for negotiation and evaluation purposes regarding any extension of this Agreement.

-7.04 Reducing Overuse through Choosing Wisely
+7.04 Reducing Overuse through Smart Care California

-Contractor shall participate in Smart Care California sponsored by Covered California, DHCS, and CalPERS.
+Contractor shall participate in Smart Care California.
 This multi-stakeholder work group facilitated by IHA, will leverage Choosing Wisely decision aids to support efforts to drive appropriate use of:

-- C-sections for low risk (NTSV) deliveries;
+- 1) C-sections for NTSV deliveries;

-- 2) Opioid overuse and misuse; and
+- 2) Opioids; and

-- Imaging for low back pain.
+- 3) Evidence-based treatment for low back pain.

-The mechanism for reduction of NTSV C-sections will be participation in Smart Care California, with the target of ensuring all network hospitals achieve rates of twenty-three-point nine percent (23.9%) or less by year end 2019.
-(See Section 5.03)
+The mechanism for reduction of NTSV C-sections will be participation in Smart Care California, with the target of ensuring all network hospitals achieve rates of twenty-three-point nine percent (23.9%) or less by year end 2019 (see Section 5.03).

-Improvement strategies and targets for 2019 as well as for annual intermediate milestones in reductions of overuse of opioids and imaging for low back pain will be established by Covered California in collaboration with other stakeholders participating in the workgroup based on national benchmarks, analysis of variation in California performance, and best existing science of quality improvement and effective engagement of stakeholders.
+Improvement strategies and targets for 2020 as well as for annual intermediate milestones for the appropriate use of opioids and evidence-based treatment for low back pain will be established by Covered California in collaboration with other stakeholders participating in the workgroup based on national benchmarks, analysis of variation in California performance, and best existing science of quality improvement and effective engagement of stakeholders.